Sortals

 A related use of many-sorted logic is to provide a kind of translation from second-order logic into a first-order logic.
 In this case instead of having second-order quantification over sets (or properties), one stays with a first-order language which is supplemented with a predicate true of all and only sets (or properties), a distinct style of variables for those entities, and with a two-place relation of either membership or instantiation.

-8.2 Logics of sortals
+11.2 Logics of sortals

 Standard logic treats all predicate expressions alike—the predicates can be interpreted as any subset of the domain of quantification.
 If any of the claims discussed above about sortals are correct, then the sortal predicates have distinctive properties, and a more sophisticated logical treatment might provide philosophical illumination.
 One obvious and agreed on principle is that in general the negation of a sortal predicate is not a sortal.
-This contrasts with the predicates of standard logic where if F is a predicate, so is \(\neg F\), (not-F).
+This contrasts with the predicates of standard logic where if \(F\) is a predicate, so is \(\neg F\), (not-\(F\)).

 This principle holds regardless of which interpretation of “sortal” you take.
-Not only is “is not a cat” not a substantive sortal (Wiggins), you cannot count the non-cats since they include dogs, table, molecules, et cetera.
+Not only is “is not a cat” not a substantive sortal (Wiggins), but you also cannot count the non-cats since they include dogs, table, molecules, et cetera.
 However, for two of the other logical operators, disjunction and conjunction, the situation seems more complex.
 The expressions “dog or cat”, “apple or orange” and “fork or spoon” all seem to be well-behaved with respect to counting and identifying; we can easily imagine a city ordinance forbidding homeowners to have more than four dogs or cats.
 On the other hand, “dog or natural number” and “cat or clock” seem to provide methods of counting but seem unnatural as sortals.

 The first “sortal logic” was developed in Stevenson (1975).
 Stevenson develops an account in which he says “We use ideas of Geach, Wallace and Wiggins, although we depart from each in certain respects” (1975: 186).
 Although the formalism follows Wallace in some respects, the main ideas seem to be those of Wiggins rather than Geach.
 Specifically, his theorem 3.4.5 affirms that for any sortals F, G, if b and c are the same F, and b is a G, then b and c are the same G, which is a denial of Geach’s relative identity thesis.